 Day 12, Hanoi - Guangzhou - GuilinIt was the time to say goodbye to Vietnam.
 Took a photo with the Jackie at the airport:

-Though Vietnam is so close to China and quite similar with China in many ways, there are still many things to be recalled.
-We travel, not only to see the scenery, but also to see the people.
+Though Vietnam is so close to China and quite similar to China in many ways, there are still many things to be recalled.
+We travel, not only to see the scenery but also to see the people.

 - Myanmar Introduced a Fast-track Tourist Visa (12 Apr, 2018)

 - Take a Cool Visit at Night to the Imperial City of Hue in Vietnam (04 Aug, 2017)

 - A New 'Landmark' Street Food Market in Bangkok Is On the Way (03 Jul, 2017)

 - Vietnam Allows Visa-free Travel for 5 EU Countries (18 May, 2017)